NAHL Top Prospects Tournament

-The North American Hockey League (NAHL) has announced a new location and date for the 2019 NAHL Top Prospects Tournament, which will be held from February 18-19, 2019 at the New England Sports Village in Attleboro, Massachusetts.
+The 2021 North American Hockey League (NAHL) Top Prospects Tournament will be held from February 8-9, 2021 at the New England Sports Village in Attleboro, Massachusetts.
 The New England Sports Village is home to the NAHL and NA3HL's Northeast Generals.

-"We are excited about hosting the NAHL Top Prospects Tournament out East and showcasing our league and players to and wide variety of scouts and fans.
-This is an exciting new step for the NAHL and another great example of our owners investing in our product.
+"We are excited about hosting and continuing the NAHL Top Prospects Tournament out East and showcasing our league and players to and wide variety of scouts and fans.
+This is another great example of our owners investing in our product.
 With the large number of NCAA teams and scouts in the region, it will be a nice addition to the great exposure we already get as a league and likely help us add to the record number of NCAA commitments," said NAHL Commissioner and President Mark Frankenfeld.
 "The NAHL Top Prospects Tournament is the most unique event we host, because its sole purpose is to provide those players that are still uncommitted a great opportunity to play in front of hundreds of NCAA and NHL scouts for a chance to make a great impression and earn an NCAA commitment or get drafted into the NHL."

-The NAHL enters the 2018-19 season riding an all-time high as USA Hockey's only Tier II-sanctioned junior hockey league.
-For the fifth year in a row, the NAHL set a new NCAA commitment record, this time finishing with 331 total NCAA commitments during the 2017-18 season, which includes a record total of 229 NCAA Division I commitments.
+The NAHL enters the 2020-21 season riding an all-time high as USA Hockey's only Tier II-sanctioned junior hockey league.
+For the seventh year in a row, the NAHL set a new NCAA commitment record, this time finishing with 356 total NCAA commitments during the 2019-20 season, which includes a record total of 249 NCAA Division I commitments.
 Over half of the record-breaking NCAA commitments last season came following the NAHL Top Prospects Tournament.

 "The fact that over half our NCAA commitments came after our Top Prospects event is a testament to the model.
 Scouts now have an established roadmap to track a player's development, which includes assessments throughout the season and then making a determination based on his progression," continued Frankenfeld.